Azure/AppService/_posts/2019-05-21-App Service Plan Density Check.md

 ## How to verify your App Service Plan density

-In order to verify if your apps are possibly competing for resources, run the App Service Plan Density check detector by following these steps:
+For App Service Plans running Windows based apps, you can run the App Service Plan Density check detector by following these steps:

 1. From the Azure Portal, go to one of your Apps
 2. Go to the "Diagnose and solve problems" blade